 Largely volunteer-led, Saltaire Inspired creates exhibitions and projects within the World Heritage Site of Saltaire village, responding to Bradford’s cultural heritage and strengths.
 We promote and develop artists and their practice, showcase and sell high-quality contemporary craft and design, engage and inspire the local community and aim to make visual arts accessible and engaging through the use of private and public buildings.

-Our premier event, Saltaire Arts Trail, takes place annually - this year earlier than usual, on the first spring Bank Holiday weekend of 5-7 May.
+Our premier event, Saltaire Arts Trail, takes place annually - in 2019, on the late spring Bank Holiday weekend of 25-27 May.
 Over three days, Saltaire becomes a magnet for visitors.
 As well as the Makers Fair, there are commissioned exhibitions and installations, free creative family workshops, and the famous Open Houses - a village wide gallery of contemporary art in the Grade II listed homes of Saltaire residents.

 Visit the Saltaire Inspired website to find out more.

 Our Makers Fairs have a growing reputation for providing a showcase for some of the best contemporary craft available for sale or commission in the north of England and, increasingly, further afield.
 The venue, Victoria Hall in Saltaire, is both attractive and historically unique, a great setting for a contemporary craft fair, and we regularly see 1000 - 1500 visitors per day through the doors.
 The Fair will include artist demonstrations, a popular Art Tombola and there will be a pop-up cafe with delicious sweet and savoury snacks.

 "Excellent marketing and buzz"